Amanush (2010 film): Plot

-Ria is really touched by his past.
-Incidentally the police and Aditya arrive at the place.
+Ria is touched by his past.
+Incidentally, the police and Aditya arrive at the place.
 While Vinod was away to get some food, they try to make Ria understand that Vinod was a psychopath.
-Yet Ria scoffs at their claims, citing his gentlemanly behaviour over the days she was put up alone with him.
+Yet Ria scoffs at their claims, citing his gentlemanly behavior over the days she was put up alone with him.
 Vinod, learning that the police have arrived at the scene, begins to indulge in mass violence.
 He opens fire, killing a police constable.
 Forcing them out of their hideout, he manages to evade the police Inspector and Aditya and successfully brings Ria back to their original place of stay.

 Ria soon identifies the tiger out of the cow's skin.
 Vinod pleads with her, telling her that all he wanted in his life was her presence with him.
 But Ria called him a friend and stated her inability to accept him as her partner for life.

 Meanwhile, Aditya regains consciousness and comes back to attack Vinod and rescue his girlfriend.
 A violent fight follows, where Vinod defies his puny self and treats Aditya with disdain.
-The fight culminates with Vinod, Aditya and Ria finding themselves at the edge of a cliff.
+The fight culminates with Vinod, Aditya, and Ria finding themselves at the edge of a cliff.

 While Ria clutches a tree bark tightly, Vinod and Aditya slip out and barely manage to hold either of her hands.
-Ria is forced to a situation where she needs to choose between her boyfriend and friend.
+Ria is forced into a situation where she needs to choose between her boyfriend and friend.
 Aditya's pleas notwithstanding, Ria doesn't have the heart to kill Vinod.
 The epic of a cliffhanger finally ends with Vinod smiling wryly at Ria and letting go of her hands himself.
 He falls dead into the deep valley.